hrydgard/ppsspp-site/docs/development/psp-internals/ge-performance.md

-# Optimizing code the GE
+# Optimizing code for the GE

 If you're writing a renderer for your own PSP game or a port/recomp, this page might be useful.
 Here I've collected tricks that I've noticed games to be using.